-Example 2: Facebook supports 16x9, 9x16, 4:5, 2:3, and 1:1 aspect ratios.
+Example 2: Facebook supports 16:9, 9:16, 4:5, 2:3, & 1:1

 Your aspect ratio changes depending on where you put your content.
 Have you ever tried to load a video onto Instagram and had the best parts cut off?

+Or are you old enough to remember what it was like watching movies on box TVs?
 It helps you literally frame your message for every viewer.
 A better framed message will result in a better connection with your audience.

-Learn your film aspect ratio.
+Learn your film aspect ratio

 When do I use an aspect ratio calculator?

-The widescreen ratio explained.
+The widescreen ratio explained

-Aspect ratio calculators use an algorithm to make edits precise and help you to crop or expand images.
+These calculators use an algorithm to make edits precise and help you to crop or expand images.
 When you get the correct formula, your resized image will not appear squashed or stretched.
 That will make your content look professional and polished.

-How storyboards help your aspect ratio
+How storyboards can help

 When you set out to make a film, you need to think about how each image looks on the screen.
 To help plan, you should make storyboards.
 A storyboard allows you to actually take the images from your imagination and put them into real life.
 That way you can work with your DP to transfer those images into a shot list.

-Learn how to storyboard in the correct aspect ratio!
+Learn how to storyboard in the correct aspect ratio.